junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

   - **(2)** *Notification* If, after the last day of the 1-year period that begins on the date that the Secretary awards the third rare pediatric disease priority voucher under this section, a sponsor of an application submitted under section 355(b) of this title or section 351(a) of the Public Health Service Act [42 U.S.C.
 262(a)] for a drug uses a priority review voucher under this section for such application, the Secretary shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a document—
     - **(A)** notifying such Committees of the use of such voucher; and
     - **(B)** identifying the drug for which such priority review voucher is used.
-- **(g)** *Eligibility for other programs* Nothing in this section precludes a sponsor who seeks a priority review voucher under this section from participating in any other incentive program, including under this chapter.
+- **(g)** *Eligibility for other programs* Nothing in this section precludes a sponsor who seeks a priority review voucher under this section from participating in any other incentive program, including under this chapter, except that no sponsor of a rare pediatric disease product application may receive more than one priority review voucher issued under any section of this chapter with respect to the drug for which the application is made..22 So in original.
 - **(h)** *Relation to other provisions* The provisions of this section shall supplement, not supplant, any other provisions of this chapter or the Public Health Service Act [42 U.S.C.
 201 et seq.] that encourage the development of drugs for tropical diseases and rare pediatric diseases.
 - **(i)** *GAO study and report*
   - **(1)** *Study*